Do you have to be confirmed to be married in the catholic church

 Both partners do not have to be a Catholic in order to be sacramentally married in the Catholic Church , but both must be baptized Christians (and at least one must be a Catholic ).
 For a Catholic to marry a non- Catholic Christian, express permission is required from his or her bishop.

-You might be interested: How did the catholic church support the claims of monarchs
+You might be interested: Is the catholic church against ivf

 Can I receive Communion if I am not married in the Catholic Church?